jpmintz01/oTree/README.md

 To work with individual apps, click the app, then the bottom link.

 Notes:
+- <b> DON'T BE FOOLED!
+The game called prisoner_multiplayer is actually the Peace-War game.</b>  Original naming convention stuck so as not to blow up to code.
+Will fix when I go to "code cleanup" phase...
 - Apps Versions:<br>
 -- PW 0.3<br>
 -- RPS 0.3.1<br>